Charles Thompson Memorial Hall: Origin

 Charles Thompson Memorial Hall's origins can be traced back to the Fourth Convention of the Minnesota Association of the Deaf at the Minnesota Institute for Deaf (Deaf and Deafblind), now the Minnesota State Academy for the Deaf, in Faribault, Minnesota in 1896.
 It was there that Charles Thompson, the son of a wealthy Saint Paul banker, met and fell in love with Margaret Brooks, the daughter of Scottish immigrants to rural Minnesota.
 Soon after, they married and set up permanent residence in Saint Paul, with a lake home in Alexandria, Minnesota.

-Sharing a passion for fostering more social interaction for deaf people, the Thompsons transformed their numerous properties in and around the Twin Cities into bustling hubs for deaf and hard-of-hearing Minnesotans to meet, camp, or eat together.
-Their home in Alexandria on Lake Darling attracted so many deaf campers that they had permanent cabins built on the property.
+The Thompsons owned several properties in and around the Twin Cities that they made available for deaf and hard-of-hearing Minnesotans to meet, camp, or eat together.
+Their home in Alexandria on Lake Darling became a frequent gathering for many deaf campers that they built permanent cabins on the property.

 Charles Thompson died in 1915.
 Margaret Thompson decided to honor his legacy by using her inherited wealth to hire Olof Hanson, a well-known architect who was himself deaf, to specially design a clubhouse for Minnesota's deaf community.
 In the early twentieth century, few meeting and event spaces in Minnesota were designed to be accessible to the state's deaf, deafblind, and hard-of-hearing community.
 At the dedication ceremony in 1916, Margaret laid the cornerstone before a crowd of 500 people.
 She also announced that she would be placing the building and a $45,000 trust fund in the hands of a board of trustees.
 By doing so she ensured that the club would always remain free to use for all of the deaf people of Minnesota, regardless of religious or political affiliation.